lohithkummar/Image_Classification_PyTorch/README.md

-# Project Title: EfficientNetB0 Image Classification
+# Plant Disease Classification in Pytorch
 ## Description
-This project demonstrates training and inference for an image classification model using EfficientNetB0.
+This project demonstrates training and inference for an image classification model using Transfer Learning.
 The model is designed to classify images into predefined categories and was developed using PyTorch.

 Installation
 To set up the project on your local machine, follow these steps: